ItzAditya43/Single-page-portfolio/README.md

 March 2025:
 Added a proper music player at left bottom with bg added.
 Could have added it much better way but might do that later + its much better than the just a previous button system.
 Music player.
 (Feature added)

+May 2025:
+Some minor issues resloved.

+July 2025:
+Inprovised it entirely (or mostly) changed its outlook, and updated its content.
+Music player made movable!
+Hope you like it!